robcom88/syncOverlayTemplates/README.md

 	Compile the stylesheets into one via LESS

 	Create any Plan templates
+		This part is hard.
+The html can be crafted/tuned in the framework but then must be extracted, encoded, and POSTED via API to get it in place

 	Get the templates loaded to admin tool
 		DB Script for new defaults?